itsmefdil/revival/DebianLiveBuild.md

 # BlankOn Live Build

+Currently the BlanKon Live Build config only tested with live-build version `20230502` or commit sha on `dd916ac5be9428ff79a28fb6343f5d244acca438`.

 Git repository: https://github.com/BlankOn/blankon-live-build/

 This repository contains configuration and script to build the ISO using Debian Live Build tool.
 Because of the nature of `lb` commands that could make a mess of the original configuration, the build script (`build.sh`) need to be run on separate working directory.